haslo/devin_blockchain/protocol.md

 #### Gossip Protocol

 In the future, a gossip protocol will be added.
 The above message types are ready for that and the protocol will mostly impact which nodes propagate what to which other nodes.

-#### Consensus Messages

-These are currently not needed, as the blockchain starts out as POW.
-They could be added when the network moves to another consensus mechanism.

-#### Network Security & Efficiency

-Once the blockchain goes live, all node communication must be TLS encrypted and compressed.
-This is not true while it is in development.

 ## Signatures